hnaderi/edomata/docs/tutorials/0_getting_started.md

 ### DomainModel

-In order to complete modeling we must also define transitions (the famous event sourcing fold!) and our starting point, for doing so we use `DomainModel`, which is a helper class that creates required stuff for next steps:
+In order to complete modeling we must also define transitions (the famous event sourcing fold!) and our starting point, for doing so we use `DomainModel`, which is a helper class that creates the required stuff for the next steps:

 ```scala mdoc
 object Account extends DomainModel[Account, Event, Rejection] {